 (1 Pet.
 3:18-20) "For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the spirit: By which also he went and preached unto the spirits (non-physical, the rational soul, mind) in prison (a guarded cage in time)."

-When Jesus and His chariot driver arrived in the prison of souls those souls were so filled with unbelief hard, mean, and disobedient we can only take the example of scripture and wonder if any of them accepted the salvation Jesus offered.
+When Jesus and His chariot driver arrived in the prison of souls those souls were filled with unbelief.
+They were hard, mean, and disobedient and we can only take the below example from scripture and we must wonder if any of them accepted the salvation Jesus offered.

 (Num.
 21:5-9) Hard-heartedness, ignorance, unbelief and stubbornness are illustrated in the following Biblical story about the Israelite people.
 They had sinned and were being punished by serpents biting them, injecting a poison like fire (V.6) and many people died.
 Sin is poison in any age, in any person, at any time.